Policy-Based Routing

 options allows transparent and fast addition of the correct domain IP addresses to the apropriate set on DNS request or when resolver is idle. -

 When service is started, it subscribes to the supported interfaces updates thru the PROCD.
-While I was never able to reproduce the issue, some customers report that this method doesn’t always work in which case you may want to set up iface hotplug script to reload service when relevant interface(s) are updated.
+While I was never able to reproduce the issue, some customers report that this method doesn’t always work in which case you may want to set up iface hotplug script to reload service when the relevant interface(s) are updated.

 Service does not alter the default routing.
 Depending on your VPN tunnel settings (and settings of the VPN server you are connecting to), the default routing might be set to go via WAN or via VPN tunnel.
 This service affects only routing of the traffic matching the policies.
 If you want to override default routing, follow the instructions below.